Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Synergies in the formula

 Zinc forms a structural duo with copper within Cu/Zn superoxide dismutase (Cu/Zn-SOD), a key antioxidant defense enzyme.
 Both minerals are present in the formula as bisglycinate, and their ratio is calibrated to avoid absorption competition.
 Selenium complements this antioxidant network through a distinct enzymatic pathway, that of the glutathione peroxidases, providing complementary coverage.
-Vitamin C supports immune function through a pathway parallel to zinc, reinforcing both innate and adaptive responses.
-Vitamin D3 modulates immunity at a different level, regulating the expression of antimicrobial peptides.
+Vitamin C contributes to the normal function of the immune system, through a pathway parallel to zinc.
+Vitamin D3 covers the same axis: vitamin D contributes to the normal function of the immune system.
 Vitamin B6 (P5P) is a cofactor in numerous amino acid metabolism reactions.
 It works in complementarity with zinc in protein synthesis pathways.

 Safety & Precautions

-Zinc is well tolerated at nutritional dosages.
-The European tolerable upper intake level is set at 25 mg per day for adults.
-Prolonged intake above this threshold may reduce copper absorption, underscoring the importance of balancing these two minerals.
+Zinc is well tolerated at nutritional intakes.
+The tolerable upper intake level set at European level is 25 mg per day for adults, from all sources combined, including food.
+Prolonged intake above this level may reduce copper absorption, underscoring the importance of balancing these two minerals.

 Zinc is not recommended at the same time as certain antibiotics (quinolones, tetracyclines), which form insoluble complexes with zinc.
 A gap of at least two hours between doses is advised.
 During pregnancy or breastfeeding, professional guidance is recommended before supplementation.